elli95/Semester-Project-1_Community-Science-Museum_Elise-Marie-Hogsnes/README.md

 # Semester-Project-1_Elise-Marie-Hogsnes

 This is the HTML & CSS course assignment by Elise Marie Hogsnes, from the August 2022 frontend development class, Noroff.
-This project shows my version of the rainyDay task.
+This project shows my first semester project.

 ## Description

 This project is the web version based on the semester project and the design created from that.
 This website will display a museum page aimed at children and teenagers (ages 7-15) and families with younger children.
+It consist of a main page, exhibition page, about us page, visit page and contact page.
-This website shows what the museum has to offer in terms of activities, exhibitions and other relevant information such as location, contact information and more general information about the museum and their cause.
+Thus this website shows what the museum has to offer in terms of activities, exhibitions and other relevant information such as location, contact information and more general information about the museum and their cause.

 # Reference: